azgs/azlibrary_database/azlibConvert/README.md

 # Input

 Each collection to be processed must have a directory called "metadata" in its top level.
-Inside that directory, there must be a file called either ISO19115.xml or ISO19139.xml (not case sensative).
+Inside that directory, there must be a file called either ISO19115.xml or ISO19139.xml (not case sensitive).

 # Output